sfeng11/virtual-joystick/README.md

 This app can be cloned directly onto your amiga and used!

-Just follow the instructions about `ssh`'ing into your AMiga and cloning custom apps on:
+Just follow the instructions about `ssh`'ing into your Amiga and cloning custom apps on:

 [amiga.farm-ng.com - **Developing Custom Applications**](https://amiga.farm-ng.com/docs/brain/brain-apps).